-WordPress is the ecosystem / platform that the websites are built on.
-This is free and open source (meaning anyone from around the world can contribute to it).
+WordPress is the ecosystem/platform that the websites are built on.
+This is free and open-source (meaning anyone from around the world can contribute to it).
 What can be done with WordPress out of the box is a bit limiting unless you are well versed in coding languages like HTML, CSS, PHP, etc.

 To give the sites more than the basic functionality, you actually need quite a bit of code.
 Developers have created and shared code they developed with the community (most commonly in the form of Themes and Plugins).
 Some of which they offer for free, and some you have to pay for.

-Understanding how all this works can be a bit confusing—but there is actually good reason why you might actually want to use software that has additional costs.
+Understanding how all this works can be a bit confusing—but there is actually a good reason why you might actually want to use software that has additional costs.